vijiekambaram/IOTWorkshop/HOL step-by-step - Big data and visualization.md

 20. Similarly add one more output for storing a copy of aggregated data in Blob.
 Give the Output Alias as blob-agg-output and path pattern as umw_iot_hub_agg_data_1/{datetime:yyyy}_{datetime:MM}_{datetime:dd}/{datetime:HH}

 ## Query Section

-This is where the Business rules logic will be written and it is more of Query Language
+This is where the Business rules logic will be written and it is more of Query Language.

-21. From the Left Pane, Click on Query
+21. From the Left Pane in Stream Analytics window, Click on Query.
-22. Copy the Query from lab files – Stream Analytics Query and paste in the Query editor
+22. Copy the Query from lab files – Stream Analytics Query and paste in the Query editor.
-23. Click on Save Query
+23. Click on Save Query.

 ## Exercise 5: Start Stream Analytics Job